 Sift flour, baking soda, salt, cinnamon, and ginger into wet mixture.
 Beat on low-speed until well combined, scraping sides of bowl as needed.

-Use a 1/4 c. ice cream scoop or measuring up to portion out dough.
+Use a 1/4 c. ice cream scoop or measuring cup to portion out dough.
+(If the dough is sticking, light spray the scoop or measuring cup with vegetable spray before portioning out each cookie.)

 Roll the dough into a ball, and then roll each ball in the plate of sugar.
 Place on baking sheet, 4-5 inches apart, as the cookies spread quite a bit.
 Flatten each ball slightly.